ChrisMunozCodes/ChrisMunozCodes/README.md

 <details>
  <summary><h3>🗂 Project showcase</h3></summary>
  <h1>☀️ Sunshine Attractions</h1>
 Full-stack review application for theme parks in Florida.
 Allowing tourists and locals to find up-to-date information on various rides, shows, and food for Florida theme parks.
-Includes tools to help individuals plan their trips, find important information to save time and help their next trip to be as enjoyable as possible.
+Includes tools to help individuals plan their trips, find important information to save time, and help their next trip to be as enjoyable as possible.

  <h1>📚 Quiz Tango</h1>
 Quiz Tango is a front-end application that I built using HTML, CSS, JavaScript, and the QuizDB API.
 When you enter the app, you'll be prompted to choose your quiz difficulty.
 After that, you can choose a category to have your knowledge be tested in!
 After which the quiz will start with a 60-second timer.
 Answer before the timer reaches 0!
 Rack up points for correct answer choices!